aalmada/aalmada.github.io/_posts/2018-05-05-Enumeration-in-dotnet.md

 ORDER BY [blog].[Rating] DESC
 ```

 Notice that it’s equivalent to the LINQ query defined in the code.
 This means it will be fully performed by the database engine.
 The `foreach` just has to enumerate the result returned.
-No filtering, projection, ordering or element counting is performed directly by LINQ operators.
+No filtering, projection, ordering or element counting is performed directly in-memory by LINQ operators.

 > NOTE: You can get the `ToSql()` extension method from a gist by Rion Williams ([updated versions are down the comments](https://gist.github.com/rionmonster/2c59f449e67edf8cd6164e9fe66c545a)).